at-dro/treequery/docs/report.md

 * Exponential tree: Each node has the same number of children on average, i.e. the number of nodes grows exponentially with the depth.
   Two different numbers of children are used (`3` and `6`).

-This produces high trees for rectangular and triangular type (around 1000 for the largest subjects) and flat trees for the exponential tree (around 10 for the largest subjects).
+This produces high trees for rectangular and triangular type (height around 1000 for the largest subjects) and flat trees for the exponential tree (height around 10 for the largest subjects).

 ### Query Structures